Patient information

 You should also see your dietitian 10 to 14 days after surgery to assess your fluid intake and upgrade from liquids to a pureed diet.
 At this stage, we recommend starting on daily multivitamins under the guidance of the dietitian.
 Within the next few weeks, you will be able to further upgrade your diet.

-Your next consult with Dr Harald Puhalla will be 3 months after surgery.
+Your next appointment will be with our bariatric physician 3 months after surgery.
 Please get the fasting blood test done 1 to 2 weeks before your appointment.
-Dr Puhalla will check that all of your vitamin levels are normal, and keep track of your weight loss.
+We will check that all of your vitamin levels are normal, and keep track of your weight loss.
 Around this time, it may also be suitable to see your dietitian again, as they will be able to help you keep on track with your weight loss.

 We want to ensure that your weight loss journey is successful and long-lasting.
-We suggest regular follow up appointments with Dr Harald Puhalla which will be every 3 months in the first year after surgery, then every 6 months in the second year, and then once a year.
-If you live regionally, you can follow up with your GP.
+We suggest regular follow up appointments with our team, which will be every 3 months in the first year after surgery, then every 6 months in the second year, and then once a year, with an aim to discharge you back to your local GP 2 to 3 years after surgery.

 Recommendations Before Surgery